Strategy11/formidable-forms/readme.txt

 * Fixed: Ensure that autocomplete text shows in dropdown when theme styling is overridden in Style.
 * Fixed: UserID field now autopopulates correctly when creating an entry in the WordPress dashboard.
 * Fixed: Errors on entries page when file didn't exist.
-* Fixed: The include_zero parameter caused errors with certain WordPress date format.
+* Fixed: The include_zero parameter in graphs caused errors with certain WordPress date formats.
 This now works with any date format.
 * Fixed: Using "hours" in a Creation Date View filter would result in erroneous results.
-This is resolved.
-* Fixed: Data duplicated in the frm_item_metas and post meta or taxonomies table is now only present in the post meta or taxonomies table.
+* Fixed: Data was duplicated in the frm_item_metas and post meta or taxonomies table.
+It is now only present in the post meta or taxonomies table.
 * Fixed: Do not force html=1 on file upload field in frm-field-value shortcode.
-* Fixed: Prevent errors when hidden field or text field is used for post status.
+* Fixed: Prevent errors when a hidden field or text field is used for post status.

 = 2.02.10 =
 * Add frm_form_error_class hook